sysdiglabs/terraform-aws-secure-for-cloud/use-cases/org-three-way-k8s.md

-# Organizational Setup for Kubernetes Three way Cross-Account
+# Organizational Setup: Three way Cross-Account and Kubernetes

 ## Overview

-This use case will cover a three-way cross-account setup (typical from AWS ControlTower landing page).
-With EKS as workload-type.
+This use case will cover a three-way cross-account setup (typical from AWS ControlTower landing page) with EKS as workload-type.

 This is terraform-based guidelines, but can also check [Manual Organizational Setup - Three-Way Cross-Account ](./manual-org-three-way.md)